lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 </trans-unit>
 ```

-## Message ids
+## Message IDs

-Lit Localize automatically generates an id for every `msg` call using a hash of
+Lit Localize automatically generates an ID for every `msg` call using a hash of
 the string.

-If two `msg` calls share the same id, then they are treated as the same message,
+If two `msg` calls share the same ID, then they are treated as the same message,
 meaning they will be translated as a single unit and the same translations will
 be substituted in both places.